karkael64/babel-unifyer/README.md

-# Babel-Compile
+# Babel-Unifyer

-Helps to translate files with Babel.js and compile them in a single script file
+Helps to translate files with Babel.js and unifyer them in a single script file

 ## Table of Contents